The local-global conjecture for scheduling with non-linear cost: Conclusion

+We formulated the local global conjecture for the single machine scheduling problem of minimizing $w_j C_j^\beta$ for any positive constant $\beta$.
+We proved it for $\beta\geq 1$ substantially extending and improving over previous partial results.
+We also show some partial results for the remaining case $0<\beta<1$.

+We conducted experiments and measured the impact of our conditions on the running time (number of generated nodes) by an A* based exact resolution.
+Improvements by a factor up to 1e4 have been observed.

+Based on extensive experiments we believe that the conjecture should also hold in this case.
+However, it seems to be substantially more complicated and new analytical techniques seem to be necessary.
+We also describe a more general class of functions for which our results hold.
+Determining the class of objective functions for which the local global conjecture holds would also be a very interesting direction to explore.

-\paragraph{Acknowledgments}{We are grateful to the anonymous referees who spotted errors in previous versions of this paper.
-This paper was partially supported by the PHC Van Gogh grant 33669TC and the FONDECYT grant 11140566.}
+\paragraph{Acknowledgements} We are grateful to the anonymous referees who spotted errors in previous versions of this paper.
+This paper was supported by the PHC Van Gogh grant 33669TC, the FONDECYT grant 11140566, the NWO grant 639.022.211 and the ERC consolidator grant 617951.

 [3]{$\beta=#2.#3$& }